osl-pocs/poc-django/README.md

 At this moment, Django POC (*Proof of Concept*) is a project where we can test some django and django-restframework resource.

+Some ideas used here, like design/architecture project, were inspired/copied from [Two Scoops of Django 3.x](https://daniel.roygreenfeld.com/two-scoops-of-django-3-x.html) book!

 ## Development